Decorator pattern: Overview

 This allows working with different Decorator objects to extend the functionality of an object dynamically at run-time.

-See also the UML class and sequence diagram below.

 Intent

 The decorator pattern can be used to extend (decorate) the functionality of a certain object statically, or in some cases at run-time, independently of other instances of the same class, provided some groundwork is done at design time.
 This is achieved by designing a new Decorator class that wraps the original class.
 This wrapping could be achieved by the following sequence of steps: